rudyvdbrink/Surface_projection/README.md

  - Project 3D volumetric nifti images in 2mm isotropic MNI space (see example file in folder 'volumetric') to the HCP MMP surface
  - Extract values of each parcel in the Glasser atlas
  - Create null maps by spherical rotation
- - Test spatial correlation between maps and compute p-values      that take into account the spatial auto correlation in the maps
+ - Test spatial correlation between maps and compute p-values      that take into account spatial autocorrelation in the maps

 See example.m for syntax.